gamedev-haferbrei/a2/README.md

 ## Credits

-* Smmoth animations were created by with the help of https://easings.net
+* Smmoth animations were created with the help of https://easings.net